64bitpandas/UnityInputManager/Assets/CustomInputManager/Docs/0 Setup/GettingStarted.md

 ![InputManager Inspector](inputmanager.PNG "Input Manager")

 In the default configuration file, each line corresponds to one custom keybind.
-The format for each line is `ID:Name:KeyCode`.
+The format for each line is `Name:KeyCode:ControllerButton`.
- - ID: Numerical identifier, can be any non-negative number.
-Each keybind must have a unique ID.
-The ID is for internal bookkeeping purposes but can also be accessed through the API.
  - Name: General identifier for the keybind.
 This is the name that will display on auto-generated keybind buttons, and the name that will be used through the API to get key inputs.
  - KeyCode: Default key input that corresponds to this keybind.
 You may reference the [Unity API page](https://docs.unity3d.com/ScriptReference/KeyCode.html) for a full list of valid keybinds.
 This is only for the default configuration, and can be reassigned by the user.
+ - ControllerButton: Name of the controller button you want to map to this keybind.
+Valid Button names can be found at [Controller IDs](../3%20Controller/ControllerIDs.md). **This is optional!** If you do not support controller input, stop after KeyCode.

+You can also generate axes to bind two keybinds and a controller axis under the same name.
+The format for an axis is `AXIS:Name:PositiveKey:NegativeKey:ControllerAxis`.
+ - AXIS: That's it.
+Literally type the word 'AXIS' in front to let the parser know that it is an axis and not a keybind.
+ - AxisName: General identifier for the axis.
+This is the name that will be used through the API to get key inputs.
+ - PositiveKey: Name of custom keybind to map to positive key of the axis.
+When this key is pressed down, `GetAxis()` will return 1. **NOTE: You do not use the KeyCode (like 'A' or 'Space')!
+You use the name of the custom keybind (like 'Jump' or 'Run')!**
+ - NegativeKey: Name of custom keybind to map to negative key of the axis.
+When this key is pressed down, `GetAxis()` will return -1.
+ - ControllerAxis: Name of the controller button you want to map to this axis.
+Valid Axis names can be found at [Controller IDs](../3%20Controller/ControllerIDs.md). **This is optional!** If you do not support controller input, stop after KeyCode.

  After editing the configuration file, remember to click the "Save Configuration" button in the Inspector to update the database before generating keybind buttons.

  ### Step Three: Generating Keybind Buttons